Enestfield History, Family Crest & Coats of Arms

 The name Enestfield was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Enestfield family lived in the county of Berkshire, England.

 The surname Enestfield was first found in Berkshire where they were Lords of the Manor of Englefield.
 "This parish, which comprises 1379a.
 3r.
 16p., derives its name from the Saxon word Ingle, a fire or beacon light; and probably had its origin about the middle of the ninth century, when the Danes, having made themselves masters of Reading, sent out a detachment from their army to attack the Saxons, who were encamped here, and who drove them back with great loss."
 Gilbert and Stephen, held their land here from the Norman Chief tenant, Williams FitzAnsculf c.
 1086.
 Enfield in a parish in the union and hundred of Edmonton, Middlesex.
 "This place is in Domesday Book called Enefelde, denoting its situation among fields, or in the felled part of a forest."

-Important Dates for the Enestfield family
+Early History of the Enestfield family

 This web page shows only a small excerpt of our Enestfield research.
 Another 68 words (5 lines of text) are included under the topic Early Enestfield History in all our PDF Extended History products and printed products wherever possible.

 Enestfield Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Enestfield have been found, including Enfield, Emenfield, Enestfield, Enfeld, Endfield, Enefele, Inglefield and many more.

 Early Notables of the Enestfield family (pre 1700)